June 23, 2021

 As a general tip, don’t overlook pallets.
 Pallets are an easy way to recycle wood into something new.
 For example, one homeowner wanted a small privacy fence installed.
 The solution?
-Pallets, either broken down or kept whole and used as the “walls” of their simple fence.
+Pallets are either broken down or kept whole and used as the “walls” of their simple fence.
 It’s creative and visually distinctive from anything else their neighbors have.

-With both of these ideas, the point is to find creative ways of using existing materials so that when you do have purchase lumber, it’s less painful on your checkbook.
+With both of these ideas, the point is to find creative ways of using existing materials so that when you do purchase lumber, it’s less painful on your checkbook.

 Consider buying in bulk